sneakysneak/docs/pages/custom-connectors/scripting.md

 Script can be used when building a Connector and on Steps in a Template or Cycle.

-If you're working on a Cycle in the Builder and need to perform a change to some data, click the Step Setup button on a Step then either use Inline Script in a Mapping for something simple, or expand the Advanced Settings area and enter some Script to tie in to Cyclr's "Events" as described in the next section.
+If you're working on a Cycle in the Builder and need to perform a change to some data, click the Step Setup button on a Step then either use Inline Script in a Mapping for something simple, or expand the Advanced Settings area and enter some Script to tie in to Cyclr's [Events](https://docs.cyclr.com/custom-connector-scripting#events) as described below.

 For Inline Script, you must prefix the Javascript code with "=" (an equals sign), e.g.:
 ```javascript